chrislo27/RhythmHeavenRemixEditor/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] I have tested this feature thoroughly WITH THE USE of the load-all-sounds starter
   * [Screenshot of cues in the editor in force load mode]()
 * [ ] This pull request is merging into **`dev`**
+* [ ] I have filled out this pull request template knowing if I remove it the pull request will immediately become invalid and will be closed

 **Issues Fixed:** [Any issues fixed by this pull request]